LeonDLotter/NiSpace/docs/installation.rst

    pip install "git+https://github.com/LeonDLotter/NiSpace.git@dev#egg=nispace[opt]"

 In the future, factor-analyzer will be removed as a dependency and all non-default null models will be kept as optional dependencies.
-The default null model, `moran` was copied from `BrainSpace <https://github.com/MICA-MNI/BrainSpace/blob/master/brainspace/null_models/moran.py>`_ and integrated into NiSpace to avoid BrainSpace and vtk as dependencies.
+The default null model, `moran`, was copied from `BrainSpace <https://github.com/MICA-MNI/BrainSpace/blob/master/brainspace/null_models/moran.py>`_ and integrated into NiSpace to avoid BrainSpace and vtk as dependencies.

 .. _installation_manual: